HubTurbo/addressbook/docs/CloudSimulation.md

   - Similar to GitHub (authenticated), it has an API limit of 5000 by default, and resets at every hour's mark
   - The reset is based on a `TickingTimer` running in the background i.e. the reset is run after a given time delay
 - Responses are returned as `RawCloudResponse`
-  - ALWAYS contains the rate limit information. e.g. rate limit remaining and its next reset time
+  - ALWAYS (almost) contains the rate limit information. e.g. rate limit remaining and its next reset time
+    - The only time it doesn't is if there is an `internal server error` (500)
   - ALWAYS contains the response code that indicates the status of the request.
 This response code is similar to its respective HTTP status code
   - May contain content such as a `CloudPerson` object in JSON form, depending on the query and its success status
 - If initialised with a `true` boolean, there will be chance of data modifications before the result is returned